roboplc/roboplc/README.md

 The components [`thread_rt`], [`supervisor`] and [`controller`] can work on Linux machines only.

+Despite of that, "cargo check" should work on Windows and OSX to let developers code RoboPLC-based programs on these platforms.
+In case if this fails with any crate feature, please report an issue.

 ## Migration from 0.3.x

 * `pchannel` and `pchannel_async` have been renamed to [`policy_channel`] and